made-in-nz/loan-amortisation/README.md

-A flexible loan amortisation schedule generator.
+A flexible loan amortisation schedule generator written in React.

 ## The Problem